redox-os/book/src/running-vm.md

 To install **QEMU** on Windows, follow the instructions [here](https://www.qemu.org/download/#windows).
 The installation of **QEMU** will probably not update your command path, so the necessary QEMU command needs to be specified using its full path.
 Or, you can add the installation folder to your `PATH` environment variable if you will be using it regularly.

-Use one of the following command to launch QEMU:
+Use one of the following commands to run QEMU with a Redox-compatible configuration:

 - x86 (i586) image